Akr4ta/akrata-icon-theme/README.md

 * Catppuccin Mocha as the color reference.

 # Install
-Download the .zip file
+Download the .zip file.

-Extract the .zip file to the icons directory ~/.local/share/.icons/ (create it if necessary).
+Extract the archive and move either the akrata-icons or akrata-icons-anarchy folder to icons directory ~/.local/share/icons/ (Create this directory if it doesn't exist).

-Ensure papirus-icon-theme is installed for correct device icons
+Ensure papirus-icon-theme is installed for correct device icons.

 # Usage
 Change via distribution specific tweak-tool.